Leavell Woods baseball field in Jackson to undergo revamp

 JACKSON, Miss.
-(WJTV) – Leavell Wodds Baseball Field has been around for more than 60 years but the upkeep of the park has been slightly neglected.
+(WJTV) – Leavell Woods Baseball Field has been around for more than 60 years but the upkeep of the park has been slightly neglected.

 Luckily president of the park, Eric Barbour has big plans including a park revamp Saturday, July 16.